feliperod/seek_test/readme.md

 * Deal
 * Discount

-So in the rule field, for discount you can type:
+So in the rule field, for *Deals* you can type:

 X FOR Y